TAMPA ERISA DISABILITY CLAIMS LAW FIRM

-If you have become disabled you should immediately apply for ERISA disability insurance.
+If you have become disabled, you should immediately apply for ERISA disability insurance.
 When completing the claim forms, be sure you are diligent in the information you provide to your insurer.
 Attach supporting documentation so as not to allow the insurance company an easy denial.
-Our Tampa Disability Claim Attorneys explain some core concepts about this insurance to help you better understand it and how to file a claim.
+Our Tampa ERISA disability claim lawyer can explain some core concepts about this insurance to help you better understand it and how to file a claim.

-Exactly as it sounds, long term disability insurance is for those who become disabled due to injury or sickness (often including mental disorders), where the disability expects to last more than just a few months.
+Exactly as it sounds, long-term disability insurance is for those who become disabled due to injury or sickness in Tampa (often including mental disorders), where the disability is expected to last more than just a few months.
 It is considered an income substitute because its goal is to replace your lost wages.
-It typically pays you 60 to 80 percent of what you were making while working on a monthly basis.
+It typically pays you 60 to 80 percent of what you are making while working on a monthly basis.

 This insurance often starts after you have been unable to work for six months.
-It can remain paying you monthly benefits until you are no longer disabled, or reach the age of 65 (or beyond depending on your policy).
+It can continue paying you monthly benefits until you are no longer disabled or reach the age of 65 (or beyond, depending on your policy).

-If you have become disabled due to sickness or injury you should immediately determine if you have a long term disability policy.
+If you have become disabled due to sickness or injury, you should immediately determine if you have a long-term disability policy.
 A large majority of employers offer their employees this insurance as one of the standard employee benefits.
-Most employees never expect to become disabled, and even forget they have this employee benefit.
-Unfortunately, the U.S. Census Bureau estimates that one out of five of us will become disabled (at least temporarily).https://www.floridatrialattorneys.net/contact-us/
+Most employees never expect to become disabled and even forget they have this employee benefit.
+Unfortunately, the U.S. Census Bureau estimates that one out of five of us will become disabled (at least temporarily).

 If you have submitted a claim and been denied-the next steps are critical.
 It is important that you retain an attorney almost immediately after a denial.
-This is because you will have strict deadlines on appealing the decision.
-You will also want to preserve your right to sue (and not submitting a timely claim can sometimes cutoff your legal remedies).
+This is because you will have strict deadlines for appealing the decision.
+You will also want to preserve your right to sue (and not submitting a timely claim can sometimes cut off your legal remedies).
 Many people lose their benefits at this step because they don’t do everything needed to prove their benefits.

-If your disability insurance comes from your private employer, it is almost always governed by the Employee Retirement Income Security Act of 1974, better known as “ERISA.”
-One of the most convoluted and difficult areas of the law, this federal legislation is designed to protect the pension and other employee benefits of the American workers.
+If your disability insurance comes from your private employer in Tampa, it is almost always governed by the Employee Retirement Income Security Act of 1974, better known as “ERISA.”
+One of the most convoluted and difficult areas of the law, this federal legislation is designed to protect the pension and other employee benefits of American workers.
 Debate is out on whether it succeeds in its mission, but the fact remains you will need to file a federal lawsuit.
-This is because ERISA allows insurance companies to interpret plan terms and sets forth a difficult burden shifting standard, however, if successful, you are entitled to make a claim for your attorney’s legal fees.
+This is because ERISA allows insurance companies to interpret plan terms and sets forth a difficult burden-shifting standard; however, if successful, you are entitled to make a claim for your attorney’s legal fees.

 Should you need to file a claim against the insurance company that denied your employee benefits, you want to make a federal claim for violation of ERISA Section 502(a)(1)(B) (a claim for benefits due under the terms of the plan), and often a claim for violation of ERISA Section 502(a)(3) (breach of fiduciary duty).
-At Feldman Legal Group we have ERISA disability claim attorneys that have spent years litigating under ERISA.
+At Feldman Legal Group we have a Tampa ERISA disability claim lawyer that has spent years litigating under ERISA.
 Contact us to find out how our firm can help you in seeking your employee benefits.